.. include:: icons.rst

 #) Copy the ``hello.py`` script you created to ``C:\msys64\home\``

-#) In the mingw32 terminal execute ``python3 hello.py`` - a window should appear.
+#) In the mingw32 terminal execute ``python hello.py`` - a window should appear.

 .. figure:: images/start_windows.png